 I actually don’t think have I have a ‘best time of day’ with regard to brain functioning.
 I can be equally foggy or alert pretty much day or night, waking up earlier only to get jobs out the way.

-I thought that was me done from the start according to YouTube lifecoaches.
-But then it occurred to me: why can’t I choose the time of day I love the most rather than the time of day I work best?
+I thought that was me done from the start according to YouTube life coaches.
+But then I thought: why can’t I choose the time of day I love the most rather than the time of day I work best?

 There’s No Time Like the Breakfast